Mount Barker, Western Australia: Industry

 Apple orchards were once one of the major industries in the region and thrived until the mid-1960s.
 Today, viticulture, wheat, canola, plantation timber, sheep and cattle are some of the main agricultural activities still carried out around Mount Barker.

 The Plantagenet Shire owns and operates the Great Southern Regional Cattle Saleyards that provide services to cattle producers from within and outside the shire.

 Mount Barker is also home to The Banksia Farm which boasts one of every known species of Banksia and most species of Dryandra.

 The Stirling and Porongurup Range National Parks are located within the Plantagenet Shire and these, together with the local premium wine industry, have contributed to the growth of tourism in and around Mount Barker.

-Available accommodation includes motels, a caravan park and a number of bed & breakfasts and farm-stays in the surrounding area.
+Available accommodation includes motels, a caravan park and a number of bed and breakfast establishments and farm-stays in the surrounding area.

 There has been a steady growth of hobby farming around the town and throughout the shire as people abandon city-life for a "tree-change".
 This has seen a corresponding increase in cottage industries offering a range of art and craft products.

 A quarry to the east of the town is one of two major sources of spongolite, also called "Mount Barker Stone".
 While spongolite is commercially exploited for its absorbent qualities, it is also cut into bricks to use as a building material.
 Examples of white Mount Barker Stone are the Plantagenet Players Theatre, Marmion Street, Mount Barker and Hillside House, Albany.
 An example of the red variety is the Aquinas College Chapel in Salter Point, Perth.

 In 2011, a wind farm was installed 4 km north of Mount Barker, comprising three 73 m 800 kW wind turbines, providing power to the town and surrounding area.

 Wine region

-Mount Barker is one of the 5 nominated subregions of the Great Southern wine region in Western Australia, which is Australia's largest wine region with a rectangle 200 kilometres from east to west and over 100 kilometers from north to south.
+Mount Barker is one of the five nominated subregions of the Great Southern wine region in Western Australia, which is Australia's largest wine region with a rectangle 200 kilometres from east to west and over 100 kilometres from north to south.
 The area has been described as 'the birthplace of the Great Southern wine region' and has won numerous awards for a variety of wines.
 Situated as it is in the middle of the Great Southern, the continental aspects of the climate make this quintessential country for Riesling and Shiraz.
 While, as with the rest of the region, rainfall is winter-spring dominant, late vintage rains can create problems.
 Mount Barker's continentality also means greater diurnal temperature fluctuations and the occasional spring frost.
 The Plantagenet Plateau, with Mount Barker its centre point, is marked by its marri soils, lateritic gravelly/sandy loams coming directly from granite rock protrusions.
 Lat: 34 36’S; Alt: 180–250 m; Hdd: 1488; Gsr: 287 mm; Mjt: 19C; Harvest: Early March to mid-April; Chief Viticultural Hazard: Spring frosts; late vintage rain.
 Plantagenet Wines established in 1968 was one of the first wineries in the region and is located within the town boundary.